Helpful Info / Resources

 Minnesota licensed substance use disorder non-residential and residential treatment programs for people 16 and older

-Minnesota licensed residential substance use disorder treatment programs (Children’s Residential Facilities) that treat people UNDER 16
+MN licensed residential substance use disorder treatment programs (Children’s Residential Facilities) that treat people UNDER 16

 State and National Resources: